Zephyrhills, Florida: Public transportation

 Zephyrhills is served by Pasco County Public Transportation on routes #30, #33, and #54.

 Airport

 The city is served by Zephyrhills Municipal Airport.
 It was also once served by the 1927-built Zephyrhills Depot on the Atlantic Coast Line, which is now the Zephyrhills Depot Museum at a city park near the airport.
 More than 70,000 skydives are performed annually on the airport at Skydive City, Inc., the largest woman-owned drop zone in the world, founded in 1990 by Joannie Murphy and Susan Perkins Stark.

 Railroads

-CSX Transportation's Wildwood Subdivision goes through the eastern parts of Zephyrhills.
+CSX Transportation's Yeoman Subdivision becomes the Wildwood Subdivision as they pass through the eastern parts of Zephyrhills.

 Public safety

 The Zephyrhills Police Department consists of about 35 officers that cover the incorporated City of Zephyrhills.
 In September 2020, Pasco County Fire Rescue took over all fire and rescue service responsibilities for the City of Zephyrhills.

 Health care

 AdventHealth Zephyrhills is the only hospital.